amydohlin/project-4-group-2/README.md

 ### __PHASE 4: Data Transformation__
-- We read the liver_clean csv into a Google Colab notebook, where we saved the data into a Pandas dataframe.
+- We read the liver_clean csv into a Google Colab notebook, where we saved the data into a Pandas dataframe, liver_clean_df.
-- We generated a list of six categorial variables (.dtypes == "object") in order to run a single instance of OneHoteEncoder.
+- We defined a list of eight categorial variables on which to run a single instance of OneHoteEncoder.
-- We created a dataframe of the encoded columns and their values, which all became 0.0 or 1.0.
-The number of features in the dataframe was now 27 at this point.
+- We created a dataframe of the encoded variables and their values, which all became 0.0 or 1.0.
+- We concatenated the encoded variables dataframe with the liver_clean_df and dropped the original columns that we had to encode.
-- We defined y as the values in the 'Stage' columns, whose values are all 1, 2, or 3.
+- We defined Y as the values in the encoded 'Stages' feature, Stage_1, Stage_2, and Stage_3.
+This created a target variable with three classes.
+Y=liver_clean_df[["Stage_1", "Stage_2","Stage_3"]]
-- We defined X as the values in all other columns of the dataframe (except 'Stage').
+- We defined X as the values in all other columns of the dataframe (except the three Stage features.
+X=liver_clean_df.drop(["Stage_1", "Stage_2", "Stage_3"],axis=1) This left the X data with 27 features.
-- To prepare for the neural networks models, we split the preprocessd data into training and testing datasets for X and y.
+- To prepare for the neural networks models, we split the preprocessd data into training and testing datasets for X and Y.
-- Next, we used the StandardScalar method to scale the X_train and X_test data.
+- Next, we used the StandardScalar method to scale the X_train and X_test data, which we saved as X_train_scaled and X_test_scaled.

 ### __PHASE 5: Neural Network Models__
 **Neural Network Model #1**